njsand/render/README.md

 ## Introduction ##

-This program draws a bunch of random lines into an image, and outputs the result as a JPEG, intended as a demo of how to do mutable, C-style arrays in Haskell.
+This program draws a random lines into an image, and writes the result as a PNG, intended as a demo of how to do mutable, C-style arrays in Haskell.

-The size of the image, and the number of lines drawn are controlled via arguments.
+The size of the image, and number of lines drawn are controlled via arguments.
 An argument also controls what data structure is used to store the image, as each random line is rasterized into it.
 Currently, the choice is between "array" and "list".
 Type "list" means the program just uses the